 Blogger.com (owned by Google) is a free blogging platform.
 Many bloggers start out with a Blogger.com blog because it is free and very easy to set up, find a free design and work with.
 There are not as many options for customization or extras like a self-hosted WordPress offers though.
 If you are most blogging for personal reasons Blogger is a good route to go with.
 There are some businesses who use Blogger though, so it could be a good option for you if you don’t need a lot of customizations, extra features or an intricate, custom design.

 I believe the best blogging option for a business is a self-hosted WordPress blog.
 (This is completely different from WordPress.com blogs, even if you have a WordPress.com custom domain or pay for the upgrades on WordPress.com it is NOT the same as a self-hosted WordPress blog.)
 In order to have a self-hosted WordPress blog, you will need to purchase a domain name and website hosting from a hosting company such as Bluehost.
+I recommend SiteGround for basic hosting.
 Then the WordPress software will be installed into your site and you will be able to use all the features and benefits of WordPress on your site.
 WordPress is highly customizable and a very powerful content management system.
 Depending on the size of your blog, web hosting can be anywhere from a few dollars a month for most blogs to a few hundred a month for huge blogs & websites.
 Most average bloggers will not need expensive web hosting though.
 If you are serious about blogging, want to have complete ownership and control over your blog and your content and have more than enough options and features, then a self hosted WordPress blog is the only way to go.
-(For a large list of resources, tips and tutorials for self hosted WordPress blogs view this post.)

-Other options for easier to set up and use websites that have less powerful blogging options include sites like Weebly & SquareSpace.
+Other options for easier to set up and use websites that have less powerful blogging options include sites like Shopify or SquareSpace.
 Both of these are fairly affordable and have easy to use drag and drop customization features and templates.
 They are great for those who want a custom site without having to have a lot of technical skills.

 6. Learn the basics of SEO (search engine optimization).
 Using SEO will help your blog be found when people search online for certain terms and keywords.
 There are several ways you can make your blog SEO friendly and help your posts get more traction in online searches.
 SEO changes constantly.
 SEO Moz has a great Beginner’s Guide to SEO.

-7. Learn some basic photography tips.
+7. Learn some basic photography or image design tips.
 Quality pictures can literally make or break your blog.
 You do not have to purchase a $5000 (or even $500) camera to take decent pictures.
 Learn some basics, use a photo editing program and make your posts visually appealing.
 Images posted on social media (especially Pinterest) typically draw more clicks, visits and shares.
 Bad pictures and low image quality were one of my biggest mistakes in my first couple years of blogging.
 I am still working to improve my images but have found the ones with quality pictures really do end up being some of my most popular posts.
 Check out this post with basic photography tips for bloggers by the SITS Girls.
-You can also use free sites like Picmonkey.com and Pixlr.com to add text to images, create custom images and edit basic images.
+You can also use free sites like Canva, Unsplash and Pixabay for free images.